metarhia/impress/README.md

   - Install as a service for Linux: create directory `/impress` and type: `npm install impress`
   - Install using package.json and `npm install`: not recommended but if you know what you're doing...
   - Installation scripts for empty server (from the scratch)
+    - For CentOS 6 /deploy/centos6x32.sh and centos6x64.sh (tested on CentOS 6.6 32/64bit minimal)
-    - For CentOS /deploy/centos.sh (tested on CentOS 6.5 64bit minimal)
+    - For CentOS 7 /deploy/centos7x64.sh (tested on CentOS 7.0 with systemd 64bit minimal)
-    - For Ubuntu /deploy/ubuntu.sh (tested on Ubuntu 14.04 64bit minimal)
+    - For Ubuntu 14 /deploy/ubuntu.sh (tested on Ubuntu 14.04 64bit minimal)
-    - For Debian /deploy/debian.sh (tested for Debian 7.5 64bit minimal)
+    - For Debian 7 /deploy/debian.sh (tested for Debian 7.5 64bit minimal)

 You can prepare scripts based on examples above and run at a target server shell:
 `curl http://host/path/install.sh | sh` or `wget http://host/path/install.sh -O - | sh`